 Shower your car with love with these top maintenance tips for the rainy season.

-Driving in the rain defies most laws of physics that apply when driving on dry roads.
+Driving in the rain, as opposed to traversing dry roads, defies most laws of physics.
 Tires lose traction by as much as 14% when on wet roads, affecting a car’s momentum and centrifugal force.
 Suffice to say, one’s visibility is limited too.

 While the rain is still scarce and strong typhoons have yet to enter the Philippines, take your weekends off as a chance to work on much-needed car repairs to keep your car in tip-top shape ahead of the rainy season.